 Advantages of term life insurance policies

 When choosing life insurance, it’s important to know how term and whole life insurance policies compare.
 Term life insurance has a couple of key advantages that make it an attractive option for those who need a larger death benefit for a specific period of time.
-It is typically the cheapest type of life insurance, especially for younger people, making it attractive to young parents.
+It is typically the cheapest type of life insurance, especially for younger people or new parents.
 The larger death benefit at a reasonable price can provide for children dependents if something happens to the parent(s) earlier than anticipated.

 Many financial planners advise individuals to invest the savings they get from choosing term life insurance and invest the money saved by not purchasing more expensive permanent life insurance.
 For policies with level premiums, the cost will not increase with age for the policy’s life as it does with some other life insurance options.

 Disadvantages of term life insurance policies

-Another downside to having a term life insurance policy is that it only covers a policyholder’s beneficiaries for a set period.
+Another potential downside to having a term life insurance policy is that it only remains in effect for a certain period of time.
 Because policyholders can outlive their policies, there’s a chance that the death benefit will never be paid out.
 In fact, a study done by Penn State University indicates that 99% of all term policies never pay out a death benefit.
 However, that’s because most term policyholders don’t pay their premiums and let their policies lapse, not because they outlive the policy term, according to Entrepreneur.